avadsariya0-coder/TITAN-BLINKER/README.md

 <img width="771" height="485" alt="image" src="https://github.com/user-attachments/assets/c457d626-6f59-454f-a5ff-33421f7ff6d0" />

-7. Test the firmware and enjoy the Titan Blinker.
+7. Test the firmware by following the steps:

+   i.
+Press button1 to toggle led1 .

+   ii.
+Press button2 after pressing button 1 within 2 sec.

+   iii.
+Press button3 for 2 second and Led3 will turn on.

+   iv.
+Press button 3 twice to turn of Led3.

+   if these works properly u are done with your firmware.

-8. Close the enclosure using lid and the screw.
+9. Close the enclosure using lid and the screw.

 _________________________________________________________________________________________________________________________________________________________________________
 ## Contributing